 VA loans are fully backed by the government and offer a myriad of advantages for your home purchase or mortgage refinance.
 Here are the six biggest:

 No money down

-- With VA loans at or under the local conforming limit, down payments are an option—not a requirement.
-This amount is $453,100 for most of the country and as high as $679,650 in high-cost areas.
+- While conventional loans generally require down payments that can reach up to 20%, no such thing is required with a VA home loan at or under the local conforming limit.
+Down payments are still an option, of course, but they are not a requirement.
 The VA allows you to purchase jumbo loans, but requires you to supply 25% of the difference between the loan amount and the loan limit.

-- PMI typically adds 0.2-0.9% of expenses to your monthly mortgage payments when you put less than 20% down.
+- Private Mortgage Insurance (or PMI) is a requirement when you put less than 20% down on the purchase of a home and typically adds 0.2-0.9% of expenses to your monthly mortgage.
 With a VA loan, you can wave goodbye to PMI!

 Fewer credit restrictions

 - Reduced restrictions mean easier qualification.
 With a VA loan, you’re allowed a higher debt-to-income ratio and afforded more leniency with your credit score.